Hello, My Name is Hani W. Naguib

 In the startup world, evidence is often treated as proof: proof that an idea works, a market exists, or investors should believe.
 Evidence-based entrepreneurship starts from a different premise.
 Evidence is not about being right; it is about seeing more clearly.
 Every experiment, conversation, and decision generates signals that help founders update assumptions, sharpen perception, and choose the next action with better direction.
 This learning happens externally, about customers, value, and markets, and internally, about judgment, bias, confidence, and decision-making.
 When evidence is treated only as validation, founders risk improving execution while freezing perception.
 But when evidence becomes a directional tool, it bridges action and mindset.
 Progress is no longer measured only by success or failure, but by how much better equipped the entrepreneur becomes to make the next decision.

-My work spans venture-building programs, startup incubation, corporate innovation initiatives, and facilitation, across the MENA region and beyond.
+I design collaborative innovation environments that enable teams to explore opportunities, synthesize insights, and make progress through evidence-based entrepreneurship.
+My work encompasses venture-building programs, startup incubation, and corporate innovation initiatives, utilizing human-centered design principles across the MENA region and beyond.

 Across startups, innovation programs, and organizational engagements, one recurring observation continues to shape my work: